-2.1.1 LED BAR GRAPH
+2.1.1 LED BAR GRAPHS

-This LED display at the top of the Control Panel indicates the detection intensity which is based on the amount and composition of metallic objects passing through the unit.
+The two LED displays located on the Control Panel indicate the detection intensity which is based on the amount and composition of metallic objects passing through the unit.

 2.1.2 READY LIGHT

 This green light appears when power is turned on and the unit is ready to operate.
 The light will also indicate when an individual inspection has been completed by the unit and it is ready to accept the next person.
 Operators should make certain the green light is visible before any individual is permitted to pass through the detector.